Connect with us

 “The new runway will be an upgrade of the existing one (which was built in the 1970s).
 This will be a category two runway that conforms to international standards,” Mr Andersen said.

-JKIA, which is the busiest airport in East Africa, is expected to handle slightly over 17 million passengers annually by 2020, with growth expected to hit 35 million passengers a year by 2030.
+JKIA, the busiest airport in East Africa, is expected to handle over 17 million passengers annually by 2020, with growth expected to hit 35 million passengers a year by 2030.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.